-Step 1: In a large bowl, add the flour and salt.
+In a large mixing bowl, add the dry ingredients of flour and salt.

 If your Jello Playdough is too sticky, add in a little flour as needed, so be sure to have extra flour on hand.
 Knead your homemade play dough recipe with dry hands on parchment paper, wax paper or on a cutting board.